LillianLuzinsky/my-site/README.md

 ---

-## “As a Graduate Web Developer, I built this portfolio where I can share the projects and tech that I have worked with so far.”
+## “As a Graduate Web Developer, I built this portfolio where I can share a little about myself, my projects and my contact info.”

 # Thank you!